Teach Beside Me

 Why Do Pennies Turn Brown?

 Pennies are made of copper.
 When copper is exposed to oxygen it will corrode (turn brown) because of chemical reactions.
-The brown coating is called patina.
+The oxidation creates a brown coating called patina.
 These are copper oxide molecules and they actually protect the metal underneath.
 Over time, copper transitions from its shiny brown color to a darker brown shade.
+There are also layers of dirt and grime that build up on coins.

 How to Clean Pennies: